VPS Setup (Hostinger)

 | Shared-Infrastructure | Infra credentials (SSH keys, PATs, server details, service account tokens) | Your Mac only |

-| Deploy-Staging | App runtime secrets (API keys, bot tokens) | VPS via service account |
+| Shared-Infrastructure | App runtime secrets (API keys, bot tokens) | VPS via service account |

 | Deploy-Production | Production app secrets (mirrors staging structure) | Production VPS via service account |